List of industrial music genres

 Industrial music is a form of experimental music which emerged in the 1970s.
-In the 1980s, industrial splintered into a range of offshoots, sometimes collectively named post-industrial music.
-This list details some of these offshoots, including fusions with other experimental and electronic music genres as well as rock, folk, heavy metal and hip hop.
-Industrial genres have spread worldwide and are particularly well represented in North America, Europe, and Japan.
+During the 1980s, the genre splintered into a range of offshoots collectively labelled post-industrial music.
+These styles drew influence from the first wave of industrial, while incorporating elements from more accessible genres such as rock, pop, folk, heavy metal, EDM and hip hop.

+This list details some of these offshoots, including industrial genres which have spread worldwide in North America, Europe, and Japan.

 Industrial music

 Industrial music comprises many styles of experimental music, including many forms of electronic music.
-The term was coined in the mid-1970s for Industrial Records artists.
-The first industrial artists experimented with noise and controversial topics.
+The term was originally coined in 1976 by Monte Cazazza and Throbbing Gristle, with the founding of Industrial Records.The first industrial artists experimented with noise and controversial topics.
 Their production was not limited to music, but included mail art, performance art, installation pieces and other art forms.
-Prominent industrial musicians include Throbbing Gristle, Cabaret Voltaire, Boyd Rice, SPK, and Z'EV.
-Test Dept, Clock DVA, Nocturnal Emissions, Laibach, and The Leather Nun subsequently participated in the movement.
-German group Einstürzende Neubauten forged their own style, which mixed metal percussion, guitars and unconventional instruments (such as jackhammers and bones) in stage performances that often damaged the venues in which they played.
+Other early industrial musicians include NON and Cabaret Voltaire.
+By the late 1970s, additional artists emerged such as Clock DVA, Nocturnal Emissions, Einstürzende Neubauten, SPK, Nurse with Wound, and Z’EV, alongside Whitehouse who coined the subgenre "power electronics".